 Jennifer Mee, 19, of St. Petersburg and two others are charged with first-degree murder in the death of Shannon Griffin, 22, on Saturday.

-Sgt.
+Mee lured Griffin to a home where the others robbed him at gunpoint, Sgt.
 T.A.
-Skinner of the St. Petersburg Police Department said in a news release that Mee lured Griffin to a home where the others robbed him at gunpoint.
+Skinner of the St. Petersburg Police Department said in a late Sunday news release.
 Griffin struggled with the suspects and was shot several times, police said.

-Skinner said Mee and the others admitted their involvement.
+Mee and the others admitted their involvement, Skinner said.

-Mee's hiccups — up to 50 a minute — gained her notoriety in 2007.
-She tried home remedies and consulted medical specialists, a hypnotist and an acupuncturist, until the hiccups finally stopped on their own.
+Mee's hiccups — up to 50 times a minute for months — gained her notoriety in 2007.
+She tried home remedies and consulted medical specialists, a hypnotist and an acupuncturist, until the hiccups finally just stopped on their own.